WDNR-Water-Use/CSLSscenarios/README.md

   which are saved under `inst/csv/`.
 These are updated every time the Rda data files are, and may be more accessible for non-R users or those more comfortable in other programming languages.

+  # Updating ecological rules
+  If you need to update the ecological rules used for Pleasant, Long, and Plainfiled Lakes or add ecological rules for new lakes:

+  1. Update `data-raw/ecological_rules.csv`.
+      1. Follow the existing conventions for names of indicators, metrics, variables, etc.
+      2. If adding a new lake, add a column for that lake to the right of the columns for Pleasant, Long, and Plainfield.
+      3. If adding a new metric, make sure code to calculate that metric exists in `R/` and is incorporated in `R/calculate_metrics.R`.
+  2. Run the code for `data-raw/import_ecological_rules.R`
+      1. If you added a new lake or other column, update the documentation in `R/ecological_rules.R` to reflect this.
+  3. Re-install CSLSscenarios and restart R (Session > Restart R) to ensure new version of `data/ecological_rules` is available.

+ # Updating MODFLOW results
+ If you need to rerun to analyze new MODFLOW results (e.g., a new scenario):

+ 1. First, make sure you have updated the `MODFLOW` data frame in the `CSLSdata` R package ([here](https://github.com/WDNR-Water-Use/CSLSdata)).
+ 2. If you have added new wells and are interested in re-evaluating the "wells_off" scenario, then:
+     1. Update `data-raw\pfl_dist_ranks.csv` and `data-raw\psnt_dist_ranks.csv`
+     2. Rerun `data-raw\import_well_rank_dist.R`
+     3. Re-install CSLSscenarios and restart R (Session > Restart R) to ensure new version of `data/well_rank_dist` is available.
+ 3. Run `data-raw/calculate_MODFLOW_metrics.R` to calculate relevant hydrologic metrics for each scenario.
+     1. Make sure the lakes and scenario names under the [PARAMETERS section](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/calculate_MODFLOW_metrics.R#L11) are correct for the lakes and scenarios you want to evaluate.
+If you added new lakes or scenarios, be sure to update here.
+Note that this code assumes you always want to compare new scenarios to the "no_irr" scenario.
+If this is not true, you may need to write a new script.
+     2. Confirm same burn-in period under the [DATA](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/calculate_MODFLOW_metrics.R#L16) section
+     3. Note that code assumes the "no_irr" and "cur_irr" have many (300+) simulations which explored SWB parameterization, while all other scenarios correspond to the parameterization used in the "no_irr"/"cur_irr" simulation #1.
+If this changes, check code for what may be impacted (e.g., checks to ensure all "cur_irr" simulations have a "no_irr" pair [here](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/calculate_MODFLOW_metrics.R#L27), which "no_irr" exceedance levels to use for duration calculation in other scenarios [here](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/calculate_MODFLOW_metrics.R#L66)).
+     4. Note that all durations will be calculated based on exceedance levels from the "no_irr" scenario.
+If you want to calculate them relative to each scenario's own exceedance levels, adjust the ifelse statements [here](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/calculate_MODFLOW_metrics.R#L57).
+     5. Running this for all scenarios and simulations may take a while (30min++ on my laptop).
+     6. When finished, will save a new summary data frame `MODFLOW_metrics`.
+     7. Re-install CSLSscenarios and restart R (Session > Restart R) to ensure new version of `data/MODFLOW_metrics` is available for the next step.
+     8. A csv version of this data frame will simultaneously be saved to `inst/csv/MODFLOW_metrics.csv`.
+ 4. Run `data-raw/compare_MODFLOW_metrics.R` to evaluate whether changes in hydrologic metrics are large enough to cause a significant impact to the lake ecosystems.
+     1. Code assumes ([here](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/compare_MODFLOW_scenarios.R#L10)) that you have separately calculated water chemistry budget metrics using `CSLSfluxes` ([see repo here](https://github.com/WDNR-Water-Use/CSLSfluxes)).
+     2. Code also assumes you have all 300+ simulations for the "no_irr" scenario to use for calculating uncertainty in a few key ecological indicators which allow "no change" ([see here](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/compare_MODFLOW_scenarios.R#L20))
+     3. Ensure each scenario you want to evaluate has a section of code to compare to the "no_irr" scenario (e.g., [here](https://github.com/WDNR-Water-Use/CSLSscenarios/blob/main/data-raw/compare_MODFLOW_scenarios.R#L33))
+     4. When finished, will save a new summary data frame `MODFLOW_comparison` which indicates which ecological indicators are impacted for each lake under each scenario.
+     5. Re-install CSLSscenarios and restart R (Session > Restart R) to ensure new version of `data/MODFLOW_comparison` is available for subsequent analysis.
+     6. A csv version of this data frame will simultaneously be saved to `inst/csv/MODFLOW_comparison.csv`.